gabr/FixGVimBorder/README.md

 ## Customization

-The vimrc above with autodetect your background color and fill the screen border with it.
+The vimrc above will autodetect your background color and fill the screen border with it.
 If you experience issues, or wish to specificy the color yourself, simply pass a hex color to fixGVimBorder like below.